Journal of Science Policy & Governance

 André Porter

-Washington, DC (March 6, 2023) – The Journal of Science Policy & Governance (JSPG) and the National Science Policy Network (NSPN) are pleased to release Volume 22, Issue 01, the 2022 Standard Winter Issue of the journal.
+Washington, DC (August 4, 2025) – The Journal of Science Policy & Governance (JSPG) and the Engineering Biology Research Consortium (EBRC) are pleased to announce the release of Volume 26, Issue 02, the journal’s Special Topics Issue of 2025, on Advancing Science & Technology Policy for the Next-Generation Bioeconomy.

 ###